Sh1r0-NaN/Kaggle-Aptos2019/README.md

 3. **Augmentations**

-    The following was used as data ugmentations.
+    The following was used as data augmentations.
     * flip vertical and horizontal
     * max_rotate=180
     * max_zoom=1.2